AndreasAvgou/Identifying-Earthquakes-in-Low-Cost-Sensor-Signals-Contaminated-with-Vehicular-Noise/README.md

 # Identifying Earthquakes in Low-Cost Sensor Signals Contaminated with Vehicular Noise

-An amalgamated deep neural network constituent of a DNN trained on earthquake signals from professional sensory equipment as well as a DNN trained on vehicular signals from low-cost sensors for the purpose of earthquake identification in signals from low-cost sensors contaminated with vehicular noise
+An amalgamated deep neural network constituent of a DNN trained on earthquake signals from professional sensory equipment as well as a DNN trained on vehicular signals from low-cost sensors for the purpose of earthquake identification in signals from low-cost sensors contaminated with vehicular noise.
+The study addresses the critical challenge of using affordable, low-cost seismic sensors in urban environments, where vehicular traffic creates significant "noise" that can be easily mistaken for seismic activity.

 <div align="center">